 You and your unit have the unique opportunity to explore the Gettysburg battlefield where generals, captains and enlisted soldiers contributed to the pivotal decisions made here on this hallowed ground.

-Our team of experienced staff ride facilitators—Licensed Battlefield Guides with years of service as military officers or as military school faculty—will help your unit learn or refresh analytical skills.
+Our team of experienced staff ride facilitators, former military officers or military school faculty—will help your unit learn or refresh analytical skills.

 You will consider leadership attributes and competencies, think about the principles of war and reflect on the values of your service by studying real-life scenarios on the same ground where commanders from both armies made key decisions in the heat of battle.
 Explore the decisions they made and the reasons behind the courses of action they chose and the options they rejected.